SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 - SAP SNC (Secure Network Connection) Protocol dissector

 	This dissector parses SNC frames and their fields.
-When the frames contains wrapped data that wasn't encrypted, it allows calling dissectors to get access to the unwrapped data for further dissecting it, as the case of Diag dissector when SNC is used in authentication only or integrity protection
+When the frames contain wrapped data that wasn't encrypted, it allows calling dissectors to get access to the unwrapped data for further dissecting it, as the case of Diag dissector when SNC is used in authentication only or integrity protection